adamant/adamant.language.reference/src/operators-and-punctuators.md

 ### Other Symbols

 Any symbol sequences not defined as operators or punctuators are errors.
-Thus these sequences are not technically reserved.
+Thus these sequences are not technically reserved, but are available for future language features.
 However, the following symbols are "reserved" for the below uses:

 | Symbol  | Use                                      |
 | ------- | ---------------------------------------- |